Online Payment Security: A Guide for Businesses

 Recent phishing attacks are more sophisticated and targeted.
 For example, spear phishing attacks trick high-level personnel into granting access or even authorizing payments.

-Here are a few solutions organizations can implement when dealing with phishing scams:
+Here are a few solutions organizations can apply when dealing with phishing scams:

 Data Breaches